 In 2012 Oracle performed 11 acquisitions.
-In 2011 they completed nine acquisitions, and if you read the list the acquisitions go on and on.
-Oracle has grown so much through acquisition that it is basically a software conglomerate and these are all very different applications in the Oracle stable with different heritages.
-This is not as great of a disadvantage as one would normally think.
-Over the years, Oracle has developed adapters between their applications, although they vary a great deal in quality – and buyers are often misinformed by Oracle as to how much the software they are purchasing has much to do with Oracle (or whether it was entirely developed someplace else, and has not been “Oracled” since its acquisition.
+In 2011 they completed nine acquisitions, and if you read the list, the acquisitions go on and on.
+Oracle has grown so much through acquisition that it is a software conglomerate, and these are all very different applications in the Oracle stable with diverse heritages.
+This is not as great of a disadvantage as one would typically think.
+Over the years, Oracle has developed adapters between their applications.
+However, they vary a great deal in quality.
+And Oracle often misinforms buyers as to how much the software they are purchasing has much to do with Oracle (or whether it was entirely developed someplace else, and has not been “Oracled” since its acquisition).
 However, the problematic part of this strategy is that the primary logic for application purchases seems to have been buying customers and to invest minimally in the applications constant development.
 This means that the application essentially dates itself at the point of acquisition.
 This constant churn of acquisitions and the number of lagging applications in Oracle’s portfolio is clear evidence that Oracle is incapable of innovation outside of its database business.

-We don’t know how much Oracle pays every year to the Federal Trade Commission such that the FTC allows them to purchase whomever they like regardless of the larger public interest issues, but Oracle obviously needs to keep up the payments as they are clearly working.
+We don’t know how much Oracle pays every year to the Federal Trade Commission such that the FTC allows them to purchase whomever they like regardless of the broader public interest issues.
+Still, Oracle needs to keep up the payments as they are working.

 Quality of Information Provided